ykmiura/ykmiura/README.md

 # Yuki Miura, Ph.D.

-I'm Yuki, a neuroscience and stem cell researcher exploring the fascinating world of human neurobiology.
+I’m Yuki, a neuroscience and stem cell researcher stuyding the fundamental principles of human nervous system assembly and disease.

 ## 🧪 Research Interests
-- **Human Neurobiology**: Unraveling the complex processes that govern human brain development and functionality.
+- **Human Neurobiology**: Investigating the complex processes that govern human brain development and functionality.
-- **Organoid Systems**: Developing cutting-edge models to study human neurobiology and disease pathology.
+- **Organoid Systems**: Engineering advanced cellular and organoid models to investigate human neurobiology and disease mechanisms.
-- **Stem Cell Biology**: Harnessing the potential of stem cells for translational neuroscience.
+- **Stem Cell Biology**: Leveraging the potential of stem cells to advance translational neuroscience and regenerative medicine.

 ## 💻 Skills & Expertise
 - Stem cell differentiation and developing regionalized neural organoids and assembloids